ewowi/StarDocs/docs/StarBase/StarLink.md

 ## 🚧

-Above is the current state of StarMod/StarLeds.
+Above is the current state of StarMod/StarLight.

 Below are the works in progress:

 * IP, mac-address, name: Mac-address will be the id to store info of other instances in an instance (unchangeable), IP is used to access an instance (can change), instance name is the user friendly name of an instance (and used for grouping)
 * Position: Each instance will have a position which is used to order instances
-* Synchronized Time: Each instance will have the same time in milliseconds, will have the same random seed and therefore in StarLeds, effects will run exactly the same.
+* Synchronized Time: Each instance will have the same time in milliseconds, will have the same random seed and therefore in StarLight, effects will run exactly the same.
-* StarLeds - Distributed effects: Using ordered instances, multiple instances can each run part of an effect.
+* StarLight - Distributed effects: Using ordered instances, multiple instances can each run part of an effect.
 This can facilitate scalibility, depending on how the effect is implemented.
 Each approach has different benefits in terms of performance and simplicity:
     * 1. Render only the displayed part.
 It can be beneficial to use a random seed here.
     * 2. Displayed part plus a bit needs to be rendered
     * 3. Render the entire effect, including parts that are not displayed by each instance.
 This can be simple, but can experience scalability barriers.